Veneers in Washington DC

-Do you have crooked or stained teeth and feel those conditions hurt your overall appearance?
-If this is the case, it’s time to talk to the dentists at the Washington Center for Cosmetic & Family Dentistry about porcelain veneers.
-Often referred to as dental porcelain laminates or dental veneers, these tooth-colored shells are fragile.
-They are custom-made to match the individual’s tooth and to address their specific issue.
+If you have crooked, misaligned, or stained teeth, porcelain veneers may be the best treatment option.
+Often referred to as dental porcelain laminates or dental veneers, these tooth-colored shells are custom-made to match the individual’s tooth and to address chipping, staining, or gaps.
 The wafer-thin shell bonds to the front of the tooth to change its shape, color, length, or size.

 What are Porcelain Veneers?

-Porcelain veneers, also known as porcelain laminates, are our specialty.
-Porcelain veneers are thin shells of ceramic that bond directly to the front surfaces of the teeth.
+Porcelain veneers, also known as porcelain laminates, are thin shells of ceramic that bond directly to the front surfaces of the teeth.
 They are an ideal choice for improving your smile and have become increasingly popular due to their conservative approach and versatility.
-With veneers as an alternative, there is no reason to put up with gaps between your teeth, teeth that are stained, poorly shaped, or crooked.
-A veneer placed on top of your teeth can mask these maladies, and quickly, to help you achieve a beautiful smile!

 Will They Look Like Normal Teeth?